pipe-cd/pipecd/docs/content/en/docs/contribution-guidelines/architectural-overview.md

 ### Piped

-A single binary component run in your cluster, your local network to handle the deployment tasks.
+A single binary component runs in your cluster, your local network to handle the deployment tasks.
 It can be run inside a Kubernetes cluster by simply starting a Pod or a Deployment.
 This component is designed to be stateless, so it can also be run in a single VM or even your local machine.